 If you remarry on or after your 55th birthday, you can keep your CHAMPVA benefits.

 A surviving spouse whose remarriage has ended by death, divorce, or annulment

 If you’re the surviving spouse of a qualifying CHAMPVA sponsor and you remarry, but the remarriage ends by death, divorce, or annulment, you may qualify again for CHAMPVA.

 The first date that you qualify again is the first day of the month after your remarriage ends or December 1, 1999—whichever date is later.
 You’ll need to provide us with copies of your marriage certificate and death, divorce, or annulment documents (as appropriate).

-If you’re covered under CHAMPVA and you turn 18 years old, you’ll need to send us proof that you’re enrolled full time in college or another educational institution to keep getting benefits.
+If you’re covered under CHAMPVA and you turn 18 years old, you’ll need to send us proof that you’re enrolled in college or another educational institution to keep getting benefits.

 If you were covered under CHAMPVA as the stepchild of a Veteran, and you leave the Veteran’s household because of a divorce or remarriage, you no longer qualify for CHAMPVA.

 A primary family caregiver of a Veteran with injuries and/or disabilities

 If you’re a family member caring for a Veteran with disabilities, and you’re not entitled to care or services through another health plan, you may qualify for CHAMPVA.

 If the Veteran you are caring for sustained or aggravated a serious injury (or illness) in the line of duty in the active military, naval or air service during any service era, you may qualify for health care benefits and other caregiver support through the Program of Comprehensive Assistance to Family Caregivers.